JWang8249/RMD-practical-1/README.md

 Author: Jingyi Wang.
 Hi, I'm Jingyi Wang.
 I'm learning how to use Github Issues.
-For week 2, I created a new Makefile, and prep_data.sh.
+For week 2, I created a new Makefile, prep_data.sh and .ruff_cashe.
 ## Fun Fact
 Hello world!